-Office Use Office Office

-Only Use Only Use Only

-Review Date Review Date Review Date

-Annual Transportation Vehicle Safety Inspection Certification

-You must submit a completed inspection form with your application.
-This form must include verification of a satisfactory annual safety check of: Tires Headlights Horn Tail suspension Exhaust system Steering Windshield and windshield wipers

-Field Trip Permission Form

-If field trips are not provided, write NA on this form.
-If trips are provided, this form must be completed and include: • Name/address of the trip destination • Date of the trip • Time of departure • Estimated arrival time back at the center • Parent's signature and date of approval

-Transportation Training

-Child Care Learning Centers that provide any type of transportation shall obtain two (2) clock hours of transportation training, biannually, for the Director and for each staff person responsible for or who participates in the transportation of children.
-The training shall include, but is not limited to: • A review of the transportation rules as stated in 591-1-136 • A review of approved transportation forms and procedures Instruction • on the usage and completion of the forms and procedures
+Office Use Only Office Use Only Office Use Only Children's Records Checklists Review Date Review Date Review Date Weekly Transportation Checklist for Accounting of Children Form This form must include this information for each child: Names of child transported Pick up location Pick up time Delivery location Delivery time Length of time on the vehicle Alternate delivery location if parent is not at home Name of person to receive child Identification of the center's Name Driver Telephone Annual Transportation Vehicle Safety Inspection Certification You must submit a completed inspection form with Application Part B. This form must include verification of a satisfactory annual safety check of: Tires Headlights Horn Tail suspension Exhaust system Steering Windshield and windshield wipers Field Trip Permission Form If field trips are not provided, write NA on this form.
+If trips are provided, this form must be completed and include: Name/address of the trip destination Date of the trip Time of departure Estimated arrival time back at the center Parent's signature and date of approval Transportation Training Child Care Learning Centers that provide any type of transportation shall obtain two (2) clock hours of transportation training, biannually, for the Director and for each staff person responsible for or who participates in the transportation of children.
+The training shall include, but is not limited to: A review of the transportation rules as stated in 591-1-136 A review of approved transportation forms and procedures Instruction on the usage and completion of the forms and procedures

-Infant Feeding Plan Form

-This form is required for children under the age of 1 and must include: Amount of formula to be given Instructions for the introduction of solid foods Amount of food to be given Notation of anytype(s) of commercial premixed formula that may not be used in an emergency because of food allergies Parent's signature and date

-Safety Drill Information Form

-Center must prepare and provide a copy of a form to be used to document drills for fire, tornado and other emergency situations. • Fire drills must be conducted monthly • Tornado and other emergency situation drills must be conducted every six months • Document must show the dates and times of the drills • Document must be kept on file for two years
+Office Use Only Office Use Only Office Use Only Children's Records Checklists Review Date Review Date Review Date Infant Feeding Plan Form This form is required for children under the age of 1 and must include: Amount of formula to be given Instructions for the introduction of solid foods Amount of food to be given Notation of any type(s) of commercial premixed formula that may not be used in an emergency because of food allergies Parent's signature and date Safety Drill Information Form Center must prepare and provide a copy of a form to be used to document drills for fire, tornado and other emergency situations.
+Fire drills must be conducted monthly Tornado and other emergency situation drills must be conducted every six months Document must show the dates and times of the drills Document must be kept on file for two years